 The chart recorder has a back-up battery system, enabling a period of continuous operation if power is lost.
 Battery life varies by manufacturer as well as voltage level remaining.
 Providing full power is available, back-up power for the temperature chart recorder is available for up to 14 hours.

 Prior to use:

-Place probe in bottle with primary monitor probe.
+Route the chart recorder probe through the rear access port and place in bottle with primary monitor probe.

 Set up and Operation